RayHightower/RayHightower.com/_posts/2016-05-08-rubyconf-kenya-2016.markdown

 <img src="/images/RubyConfKenya_200x200.jpg" width="200" align="right" style="margin-left:10px;" alt="RubyConf Kenya 2016" title="RubyConf Kenya 2016">

 A big "thank you" to the organizers of [RubyConf Kenya](http://rubyconf.nairuby.org/2016) for inviting me to present on Parallella and on entrepreneurship.
-Rich learning and networking at this conference.
+Rich learning and networking were had by all.

 I was especially impressed with _M-Pesa_, payment system used by the vast majority of Kenyans.
 M-Pesa is a disruptive blend of financial technology, UX, and ecosystem management.
 Local devs are writing apps that leverage the M-Pesa platform.
 Banks are already being disrupted by M-Pesa, and the topic is worthy of a separate post on this blog.